alizebreezes/alizebreezes/README.md

-<h1 align="center">Hello, I'm Alize 🌱</h1>
+<h3 align="center">Hello, I'm Alize 🌱</h3>

-<h3 align="center">Programming actualizes my imagination & ideas which makes me fall into it!
-I think I like problems... 🤔</h3>
+<h4 align="center">Programming actualizes my imagination & ideas which makes me fall into it!
+I think I like problems... 🤔</h4>

-- ⚡ Fun fact **Start using Pomodor timer to remember eating and drinking to remain as a human being while coding... 🤖**
+> **Start using Pomodor timer to remember eating and drinking to remain as a human being while coding... 🤖**

 <h3 align="left">Languages and Tools:</h3>